Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 What Not to Wear When Roller Skating

-We mentioned several things to avoid above, but here is a recap for easy reference.
+We will mention several things to avoid below, but here is a recap for easy reference.
 Try not to wear anything:

 • Too tight